imalexianne/AlexianneProfile/README.md

 - **Tools:** Jupyter, VS Code, PowerBI, Google Colab
 - **Visualization:** Matplotlib, Seaborn

+🚀 Always at the forefront of technology, I'm ready to contribute innovative solutions to a team that values excellence in the ever-evolving landscape of IT.
-## Let's Connect
+## 📈 Let's connect
+and explore the exciting possibilities at the intersection of technology and data!

-🌍  Kigali, Rwanda
+- 🌍  Kigali, Rwanda
-✉️  imalexianne@gmail.com
+- ✉️  imalexianne@gmail.com
 - [LinkedIn](https://www.linkedin.com/in/alexianne)
 - [Portfolio](https://yourportfolio.com)